locationtech/geotrellis/scripts/emr/README.md

 Providers used to be built-in to Terraform.
 As of a recent version, they've been removed and are instead provided by "plugins" that are usually automatically installable.
 For instance, we will use the `terraform-provider-aws` plugin.
-We can't use the automatically installed one right now, however, because we need a side-feature that only exists in some guy's PR.
-It will be merged soon, since contributors have responded to the PR and are just waiting for a few more additions.

 ### Installing Terraform Core